ucsf-wynton/wynton-website-hpc/docs/scheduler/sge-envvars.md

 * `TMP` (string) - same as `TMPDIR`

-* `TMPDIR` (string) - the absolute path to a job-specific temporary directory (local on the compute node) that is automatically removed when the job finishes
+* `TMPDIR` (string) - the absolute path to a job-specific temporary directory (local on the compute node and owned by `$USER`) that is automatically removed when the job finishes

 * `HOSTNAME` (string) - the name of the machine where the job is launched